keptn/lifecycle-toolkit/docs/content/en/docs/implementing/slo/_index.md

 Each of these objectives:

 * specifies failure or warning target criteria
-* specifies whether the objective is a key objective (its failure would fail the analysis)
+* specifies whether the objective is a key objective (its failure would fail the Analysis)
-* indicates the weight of the objective on the overall analysis
+* indicates the weight of the objective on the overall Analysis
-* refers to an AnalysisValueTemplate that contains the SLIs, defining the data provider from which to gather the data and how to compute the analysis
+* refers to an AnalysisValueTemplate that contains the SLIs, defining the data provider from which to gather the data and how to compute the Analysis

-In each AnalysisValueTemplate we store the query for the analysis of the SLI.
+In each AnalysisValueTemplate we store the query for the Analysis of the SLI.
 You must define a [KeptnMetricsProvider](../../yaml-crd-ref/metricsprovider.md) resource for each instance of each data provider you are using.